The Jeanne Clery Campus Safety Act

 For hard copies of this publication, please contact/visit: Methodist University Public Safety Department at the Campus Services Building located at 5400 Ramsey Street Fayetteville, NC 28311.
 ATTN: Lt.
 Janet L. Bird at 910.630.7554 or [email protected].

-Methodist University Unarmed Security Officers have the authority to enforce school rules only.
-The security officers are required to attend a mandated 16 hr. block of instruction which meets the North Carolina State certification requirements.
-Each security officer receives additional training above the state mandated level that is exclusive to the issues that concern Methodist University.
+Methodist University Unarmed Public Safety Officers have the authority to enforce school rules only.
+The Public Safety officers are required to attend a mandated 16-hour block of instruction which meets the North Carolina State certification requirements.
+Each Public Safety officer receives additional training above the state mandated level that is exclusive to the issues that concern Methodist University.

-In addition to notification of crimes to campus law enforcement and/or security, below is a list of Campus Security Authorities that you can also reach out to and contact in order to report Clery reportable crimes.
+In addition to notification of crimes to campus law enforcement and/or Public Safety, below is a list of Campus Security Authorities that you can also reach out to and contact in order to report Clery reportable crimes.

 Campus Security Authority (CSA’s) for Clery Reportable Crimes